Skip to main content

 Moderate relevance

-Pays a lump sum on diagnosis of specific serious conditions.
-Often considered as a household cushion alongside primary cover, particularly for sole-trader farm owners whose business cannot absorb a long recovery period from a serious illness diagnosis, and whose seasonal cash flow does not align well with an extended unplanned absence from the property.
+Trauma cover pays a lump sum if you are diagnosed with one of a list of serious conditions.
+It is often considered as a financial cushion for the household alongside your main cover, and it can be particularly useful for sole-operator farmers, whose business cannot absorb a long recovery and whose seasonal cash flow does not line up well with an unplanned stretch away from the property.

 Get Your Farmer Life Insurance Quote